michigan-traffic-lab/Ann-Arbor-Intersection-Trajectory-Data/README.md

-# RBTrajectoryDataReadme
+# Ann Arbor Intersection Trajectory Data

 ## Introduction
-The dataset contains the vehicle trajectory data perceived by the roadside perception system deployed at the two-lane roundabout at the intersection of State St. and W. Ellsworth Rd. in Ann Arbor, Michigan.
+The dataset contains the vehicle trajectory data perceived by the roadside perception system deployed at the intersections of City of Ann Arbor, Michigan.
-+ The data was collected from 9am to 7pm in September 2022.
++ The data was collected at the State St. and W. Ellsworth Rd. roundabout and the Main St. and Stadium Blvd. intersection.
-+ The data sample rate is 2.5Hz.
++ The data was collected from 9am to 6pm in the third quarter of 2023.
 + Msight roadside perception system is used to extract the vehicle trajectories from raw video frames.

 ## Citation